 “Woe to you, scribes and Pharisees, hypocrites!
 For you are like whitewashed tombs, which outwardly appear beautiful, but within are full of dead people’s bones and all uncleanness.”
 (Matthew 23:27)

 A tragedy that has befallen people is that they think that they are too sick and sinful for Christ to heal them and change them.
-In other words, a lot of people think that they are, simple, too screwed up to come to Jesus and be accepted by God.
+In other words, a lot of people think that they are simply too “screwed up” to come to Jesus and be accepted by God.
 Because they don’t meet up to man’s standards, they assume that they cannot meet God’s standard for salvation.
 I often hear things such as “I need to get right before I come to Jesus” or “I’ve done too many bad things.”
 I just want you to know that whoever you are, you are never too screwed up to come to Jesus.
 That’s a lie.
-Christ offers a sanctuary– a home for the misfits, those misunderstood.
+Christ offers a sanctuary– a home for the misfits and the weak who cannot help themselves.

-He gives belonging for those who don’t fit well into society, those who are crushed by the pressures of living in this world, the marginalized, the hated, those who are spiritually poor, those who aren’t satisfied with what this world offers them, people who aren’t stable, the anxious, those who fear tomorrow and are oblivious of today, and those who are seeking a better tomorrow and that seek meaning beyond this side of reality that consists of death, decay, suffering, and evil.
-He offers a renewed life, a new heart with new desires, an infinite abundance of love that guides to truth (Him), and His mercies are new every morning.
+He gives belonging for those who’s hearts are heavy with guilt and have been ostracized and alienated for their sin.
+He offers peace for those who are crushed by the pressures of their own wickedness, those who are spiritually poor, those in need of hope regarding their eternal plight, those who have been trampled by and have had their miserable fill of this world full of death, decay, suffering, and evil.
+He offers a renewed life, a new heart with new desires, an infinite abundance of love that guides to truth (Him), and new mercies every morning.
 They don’t call Him the “Great Physician” for nothing.
 He heals the broken!
 You don’t clean up to come to Jesus, you come to Jesus to get cleaned up so that you can see God!
+“Blessed are the pure in heart for they shall see God!”
+(Matthew 5:8)

 It doesn’t matter what you have done in your life.
 The world may not forgive you, but Christ will.
 The world may not help you, but Christ will.
-The world cannot renew you, but Christ will.
+The world will not renew you, but Christ will.
 The world cannot save you, but Christ will.
-Don’t put off Jesus and His gift of reconciliation to God, eternal life, and a new earthly life because you fear that your sins are too great or for temporary pleasure.
+Don’t put off Jesus and His gift of reconciliation to God, eternal life, and a new earthly life because you fear that your sins are too great.
 The point of Him dying on the cross was to save people.
-Perfect people don’t need saving, helpless people.
+Perfect people don’t need saving, helpless people do and weak people do.
 God only helps those who can’t help themselves, those who understand their true circumstances.
 You may think that what you have is honor when you resist the Jesus and the Gospel, however, this is a form of pride and unbelief (a lack of faith).
 You believe that your sin is too great for God to handle and that you can handle yourself and that this makes you more righteous.
 No, this is not true but a lie.
 Jesus said this concerning the Kingdom of God and it’s people :

 “Blessed are the poor in spirit, for theirs is the kingdom of heaven.
 “Blessed are those who mourn, for they shall be comforted.
 “Blessed are the meek, for they shall inherit the earth.
 “Blessed are those who hunger and thirst for righteousness, for they shall be satisfied.
 “Blessed are the merciful, for they shall receive mercy.
 “Blessed are the pure in heart, for they shall see God.
 “Blessed are the peacemakers, for they shall be called sons of God.
 “Blessed are those who are persecuted for righteousness’ sake, for theirs is the kingdom of heaven.
 “Blessed are you when others revile you and persecute you and utter all kinds of evil against you falsely on my account.
 Rejoice and be glad, for your reward is great in heaven, for so they persecuted the prophets who were before you.”